-Another approach to making tea ice cubes is to use refrigerator tea, which gives you cool tea to start the process.
+Another approach to making tea ice cubes is to use cold brew or refrigerator tea, which gives you cool tea to start the process.
 Brew your favorite tea in your refrigerator.
 After brewing, pour the cold tea into an ice cube tray and freeze.
 You will need to wait a few hours or overnight to get the cold refrigerated tea, but try this method to see if there is a flavor difference.

 Try adding herbal or fruit tea ice cubes to your favorite black tea for a different flavor combination.
 Or use just one or two of herbal or fruit tea ice cube flavors for just a hint of something else in your icy glass.

 Have fun!
 Be creative!
 Drink more tea!

 If you enjoyed this article on iced tea cubes, you might also like:

 - Should You Squeeze Your Tea Bag?